How to Best Shred Brussels Sprouts Without a Food Processor (Spoiler: It's Easy!)

 Tease Apart the Layers

-Gently tease apart the layers into distinct shreds, and then use them in a salad , sauté, or however your heart desires.
+Gently tease apart the layers into distinct shreds, and then use them raw in a salad, sauté them, or prepare them however your heart desires.